artefactory/choice-learn/docs/paper/paper.md

 ![Memory usage comparison on the Expedia Dataset. \label{fig:exp_ram_usage}](../illustrations/expedia_RAM.png){ width=40% }

-We conduct a small study on datasets memory usage in order to showcase the efficiency of Features by IDs provided by Choice-Learn.
+We conduct a small study on datasets memory usage in order to showcase the efficiency of Features by IDs provided by `Choice-Learn`.
 We consider a case where we have a feature that repeats itself over the dataset.
 For example if we represent a location with one-hot encoding, the different locations can be represented by a matrix of shape (n_locations, n_locations) that are repeated over the dataset of size dataset_size.
-In the Figure \autoref{fig:ram_usage} we compare the memory usage for different dataset sizes and n_locations=10 and 100.
-It shows how Choice-learn can save several orders of magnitude of bytes in memory usage.
+On \autoref{fig:ram_usage} we compare the memory usage for different dataset sizes and n_locations=10 and 100.
+It shows how `Choice-Learn` can save several orders of magnitude of bytes in memory usage.

 We conduct another experiment on the ICDM 2013 Expedia dataset [@Expedia:2013].
-We compare four data handling methods: pandas.DataFrames in long and wide format that are commonly used in choice modelling packages, and Choice-Learn's ChoiceDataset with and without Features by IDs.
-Following [@Aouad:2023] preprocessing of the dataset, four features are represented as one-hot values and are optimized with Choice-Learn data management.
-Results for different dataset sizes are illustrated on Figure \autoref{fig:exp_ram_usage}.
+We compare four data handling methods: pandas.DataFrames in long and wide format that are commonly used in choice modelling packages, and `Choice-Learn`'s ChoiceDataset with and without Features by IDs.
+Following [@Aouad:2023] preprocessing of the dataset, four features are represented as one-hot values and are optimized with `Choice-Learn` data management.
+Results for different dataset sizes are illustrated on \autoref{fig:exp_ram_usage}.

 ## Choice model customization